rancherlabs/dep-fetch/docs/spec.md

 Stores the last resolved "latest" tag with a timestamp.
 TTL: 24 hours.
 Add `.dep-fetch/` to `.gitignore`.
 Set `DEP_FETCH_SKIP_CACHE=1` to bypass it.

-### Binary presence check
+### Receipt check (`.dep-fetch/{name}.receipt`)

-Before downloading, the tool reads a sidecar file named `.{name}.version` in `bin_dir/` to compare the installed version.
-If they match, the download is skipped.
-The sidecar approach is preferred over `--version` parsing since output format varies wildly across tools.
+Before downloading, the tool reads a receipt file from `.dep-fetch/` recording the installed version and the SHA-256 of the binary at install time.
+A tool is considered up-to-date only when both the version matches **and** the binary on disk still hashes to the recorded checksum.
+This detects corruption or replacement of the binary independently of the original download verification.
 Internal file format and atomic write behaviour are described in [implementation.md](./implementation.md).

 ---